 Jacob Moore is a critic, curator, and editor based in New York.
 Prior to joining the Buell Center, he worked as an editor at Princeton Architectural Press.
 Moore received a Bachelor of Arts in Architecture from Columbia College at Columbia University, and a Masters of Science in Critical, Curatorial, and Conceptual Practices in Architecture from Columbia’s Graduate School of Architecture, Planning, and Preservation.
 His work has been exhibited internationally and published in various magazines and journals including Artforum, Future Anterior, and the Avery Review, where he is also a contributing editor.

 Jordan Steingard is an editor and researcher based in New York.
 Prior to joining the Buell Center, Jordan worked alongside editor Diana Murphy at Metropolis Books, the architecture and design imprint at Distributed Art Publishers (DAP).
-She received a Bachelor of Arts in Urban Studies and Anthropology from Barnard College, and is pursuing her Masters in American Studies from the CUNY Graduate Center.
+She received a Bachelor of Arts in Urban Studies and Anthropology from Barnard College, and a Masters in Liberal Studies, with a focus in American Studies, from the CUNY Graduate Center.

 Nikolaus Hirsch, Chair

 Architect; Curator; Professor; Former Director of the Städelschule and Portikus in Frankfurt, Germany

 Dean, Graduate School of Architecture, Planning, and Preservation, Columbia University

 Professor of Architecture, School of Architecture and Planning, State University of New York at Buffalo

 Tow Associate Professor for Distinguished Scholars, Barnard College, Columbia University

 Associate Professor, School of Architecture and the Andlinger Center for Energy and the Environment, Princeton University; Director, CHAOS Lab (Cooling and Heating for Architecturally Optimized Systems)